Best Glycolic Acid for Hyperpigmentation

 Concentration

 Weaker (2–3%) barely registers on dark spots.
-Stronger (10%+) over-exfoliates and can worsen pigmentation via subclinical inflammation.
+Stronger (10%+) over-exfoliates and can worsen via subclinical inflammation.

 Look for 5%